Constrained Dikin-Langevin diffusion for polyhedra: Introduction

 Stochastic approaches offer a way to escape local optima by exploring the landscape of $f$.
 Rooted in simulated annealing \cite{Kirkpatrick1983, ern1985} and MCMC \cite{Robert2004} methods, a common strategy is to reformulate the optimization as a sampling problem.
 Specifically, one considers the distribution supported on $U$:

-for some $\beta>0$ known as the temperature, and $\rho_{\beta}$ is known as the Boltzmann distribution.
-In the low-temperature limit $\beta \to 0$, $\rho_\beta(x)$ concentrates around the global minimizer(s) of $f$.
-Sampling from $\rho_\beta$, for small $\beta$, thus provides an approach to approximate global optima: one obtains diversified candidates near the best minima (which can then be refined by local optimization routines) with convergence, in probability, to the global minimum as $\beta \to 0$ \cite{Holley1988, Cox2008}.
+for some $\beta>0$ known as the inverse temperature, and $\rho_{\beta}$ is known as the Boltzmann distribution.
+In the low-temperature limit $\beta \to \infty$, $\rho_\beta(x)$ concentrates around the global minimizer(s) of $f$.
+Sampling from $\rho_\beta$, for large $\beta$, thus provides an approach to approximate global optima: one obtains diversified candidates near the best minima (which can then be refined by local optimization routines) with convergence, in probability, to the global minimum as $\beta \to \infty$ \cite{Holley1988, Cox2008}.

-Directly drawing independent samples from $\rho_\beta$ is typically intractable when $d$ is large or $f$ is complicated.
-Instead, one constructs a Markov chain that has $\rho_\beta$ as its invariant distribution.
+Directly sampling from $\rho_\beta$ is typically intractable when $d$ is large or $f$ is complex.
+Instead, one constructs a Markov chain whose invariant distribution is $\rho_\beta$.
 Two broad classes of such methods exist: Metropolis--Hastings algorithms \cite{Hastings1970, Metropolis1953} (discrete-time) and Langevin diffusions \cite{Langevin1908, Lemons1997} (continuous-time).
 In the unconstrained case $U=\mathbb{R}^d$, both approaches can achieve rapid convergence under mild conditions (e.g., log-concavity or certain smoothness conditions), with exponential convergence in some settings \cite{Pavliotis2014, Livingstone2021, roberts_1996_mala, roberts_1996_aperiodic, BouRabee2009}.

-Motivated by Dikin random walks, we analyze a preconditioned Langevin diffusion in the interior-point (Dikin) geometry \cite{dik67, vanderbei_lagaris_1990} and demonstrate that it preserves $\rho_\beta$ and does not hit the boundary of $U$ in finite time (almost surely).
-However, the resulting stochastic differential equation (SDE) entails state-dependent terms whose evaluation scales with the number of constraints $K$, making direct time-stepping burdensome in high-$K$ settings.
-To address this, we adopt a discretize-then-correct scheme: an Euler--Maruyama proposal in the same geometry followed by a Metropolis--Hastings adjustment.
-While the underlying SDE does not itself preserve $\rho_\beta$, the Metropolis--Hastings correction ensures that the resulting discrete-time Markov chain has $\rho_\beta$ as its invariant law.
+{This paper first formulates the overdamped Dikin--Langevin diffusion, driven by the inverse log-barrier Hessian, and proves that its trajectories remain inside $U$ for all finite times almost surely while targeting the constrained Boltzmann distribution.
+We next derive a Metropolis-adjusted discretization, in which Euler--Maruyama proposals in Dikin geometry are corrected to remove time-step bias and recover the exact invariant law.
+We then show how the Dikin--Langevin diffusion can be used in an annealed interacting ensemble method for nonconvex optimization, where periodic resampling promotes particles that have entered favorable basins while retaining stochastic exploration.
+Implementations for all algorithms and scripts to reproduce the numerical experiments are available in the accompanying GitHub repository.\footnote{Code and experiment scripts are available at \url{https://github.com/infamoussoap/ConstrainedLangevin}}}